remblock/REMChain-Mainnet-Setup/README.md

 `sudo service sshd restart`

-> Copy and paste the above two codes into your remnode terminal.
+> Copy and paste the above two lines of code into your remnode terminal.

 #
 # Important REMCLI Command Lines